ArcaneMage/javalaboratories-health-agents-server/README.md

 # Health-Agents Server

 ## Technologies
-* Spring Boot 2.4.4, Spring Framework 5.3.5
+* Spring Boot 2.4.4, Spring Framework 5.3.5.
-* Digest Authorization security applied to REST API
+* Digest Authorization security applied to REST API.
-* RsaSecureIdAuthenticationFilter introduced for additional security of REST API
+* RsaSecureIdAuthenticationFilter introduced for additional security of REST API.
-* Enabled HTTPS/SSL
+* Enabled HTTPS/SSL.
+* AES Encryption for Identity Management file.

 ## Introduction
 This application has a number of implemented `Health-Probe` agents that are